 Thank you, Mom.
 I get to look back on the past with gratitude and appreciation.
 I really enjoy the talks and the messages that we have now.
 You’ve been having a greatly positive attitude, and that helps me, too.

-And I also recognize the gift that I received with my ex-wife and I breaking up.
+For my divorce, I recognize the gift that I received with my ex-wife and I breaking up.
 The pain of our break up and subsequent divorce were enough to send me off on a voyage of discovery that will drive me for the rest of my life.
 I get to be true to myself.
 Whatever healthy, mature masculinity is, I aim to discover it, and I aim to be it.

 For my vasectomy, I see that more of the pieces of the puzzle of my life fall into place.
 I needed to get the vasectomy.
 Just like I needed to be born.
 Just like I needed to get divorced.
 It was another necessary step on my path of development.